A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Observabilty of multirate systems}

 In MR systems, ideally structural observability is satisfied from online measurements alone \cite{Gudi.1995}.
 For nonlinear systems, this can be shown by means of an observability matrix \cite{Tatiraju.1999,Villaverde.2019,Hellmann.2023}.
 If structural observability cannot be shown based on online measurements alone, offline measurements can additionally be considered \cite{LopezNegrete.2012,Elsheikh.2021}.
-In the context of sample state augmentation, Gopalakrishnan et al. note that observability is retained for the augmented system, provided the original system is observable \cite{Gopalakrishnan.2011}.
+In the context of sample-state augmentation, Gopalakrishnan et al. noted that observability is retained for the augmented system, provided that the original system is observable \cite{Gopalakrishnan.2011}.
 Structural observability of the model used in this work is discussed in Sec.~\ref{sec:meth:observability_adm1_r3}.